JNavas2/Page-Mail/README.md

 # Page Mail

 Send the current page by email—complete with title, selected text, and URL—
-using Gmail®, Outlook®, or your system’s email handler (mailto:).
+using your system’s email handler (mailto:), Gmail® or Outlook®.

 © John Navas 2025, All Rights Reserved